Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: Introduction

-In Ref.\cite{X3915-X4500-EPJC-WZG}, we tentatively assign the $X(3915)$ and $X(4500)$ to be the 1S and 2S $[sc]_{A}[\bar{s}\bar{c}]_A$ tetraquark states with the $J^{PC}=0^{++}$, respectively, and study them in details with the QCD sum rules, and reproduce the experimental values of the masses.
+In Refs.\cite{X3915-X4500-EPJA-WZG,X3915-X4500-EPJC-WZG}, we tentatively identify the $X(3915)$ and $X(4500)$ as the 1S and 2S $[sc]_{A}[\bar{s}\bar{c}]_A$ tetraquark states with the $J^{PC}=0^{++}$, respectively, and investigate them at length, and reproduce the experimental values of the masses.
 The inclusion of the 2S state beyond the 1S state in the QCD sum rules leads to smaller 1S state mass \cite{Wang1502-Y4140}, which happens to lie in the energy region of the $X(3915)$.
 If only the 1S states are included, the masses of the 1S state $[sc]_{A}[\bar{s}\bar{c}]_A$ tetraquark states with the $J^{PC}=0^{++}$ and $2^{++}$ from the QCD sum rules are about $3.98\pm0.08\,\rm{GeV}$ and $4.13\pm0.08\,\rm{GeV}$, respectively \cite{Wang1502-Y4140}.
-In Refs.\cite{X3915-X4500-EPJC-WZG,Wang1502-Y4140}, we also neglect the light flavor $SU(3)$ breaking effect in the energy scale formula.
-In a short summary, there exist shortcomings in one way or the other \cite{Chen-Zhu-2011,Azizi1703,Wang1607-Y4140, WangZG-Di-Y4140,WZG-X4140-X4685,X3915-X4500-EPJC-WZG,Wang1502-Y4140}.
+In Refs.\cite{X3915-X4500-EPJC-WZG,Wang1502-Y4140}, we also neglect the light flavor $SU(3)$ breaking effects in applying the energy scale formula.
+In a short summary, there exist shortcomings in one way or the other in the old analysis \cite{Chen-Zhu-2011,Azizi1703,Wang1607-Y4140, WangZG-Di-Y4140,WZG-X4140-X4685,X3915-X4500-EPJC-WZG,Wang1502-Y4140}.